lhaeger/lastpass-alfred-workflow/README.md

 Simple yet powerful integration with the Lastpass CLI so you can now get your passwords out of your Lastpass vault and straight into the clipboard from within Alfred.

-## Current version: 1.4.9
+## Current version: 1.5.0
 Requires Alfred 3 or 4 and LastPass CLI v1.3 or higher

 ## Installation

 1. Ensure you have Alfred 3 or 4 installed with the Alfred Powerpack License
 2. Install LastPass command line interface
-	1. using MacPorts: 'sudo port install lastpass-cli lastpass-cli-doc'
+	1. using MacPorts: `sudo port install lastpass-cli lastpass-cli-doc`
-	2. using HomeBrew: 'brew install lastpass-cli'
+	2. using HomeBrew: `brew install lastpass-cli`
     3. manually, see https://github.com/LastPass/lastpass-cli for details
 3. Download and open https://github.com/lhaeger/lastpass-alfred-workflow/raw/master/LastPass-Search.alfredworkflow
-4. Run 'lpsetemail yourloginemail@yourdomain.com' in Alfred to set your LastPass username.
+4. Run `lpsetemail yourloginemail@yourdomain.com` in Alfred to set your LastPass username.

 ## Usage

-* lpsetemail yourname@example.com - must be run when you first install/upgrade to version 1.2 or higher
+* `lpsetemail yourname@example.com` - must be run when you first install/upgrade to version 1.2 or higher
-* lpsettimeout NUMSEC - Set number of seconds until your login times out (where NUMSEC is an integer such as 28800, if you use 0 that will keep you logged in until your computer restarts)
+* `lpsettimeout NUMSEC` - Set number of seconds until your login times out (where NUMSEC is an integer such as 28800, if you use 0 that will keep you logged in until your computer restarts)
-* lplogin - Log in to LastPass
+* `lplogin` - Log in to LastPass
-* lplogout - Log out of LastPass
+* `lplogout` - Log out of LastPass
-* lp <query> Search Lastpass vault for item containing <query>, press return to copy to clipboard.
+* `lp <query>` Search Lastpass vault for item containing `<query>`
+	* `<query>` can be a literal string or a regular expression
+	* `<query>` is matched as case-insensitive substring against the name, folder or username fields of your lasspass items.
+	* If multiple `<query>` strings are provided (separated by whitespace) all of them need to match.
+	* Press RETURN to copy the password to clipboard.
-* Shift modifier can be used on lp <query> to copy the username.
+	* Press Shift-RETURN to copy the username to clipboard.

 ## Contributing